Jennifer Tilly

-Tilly is a World Series of Poker Ladies' Event bracelet winner, the first celebrity to win a World Series tournament.
-In 2005, she won the third World Poker Tour Ladies Invitational Tournament.
-She was nominated for PokerListing's Spirit of Poker Living Legend Award in 2014, and as of 2019, her live tournament winnings exceeded $1 million.
+Tilly is a World Series of Poker bracelet champion, becoming the first-ever celebrity to win such a tournament in 2005.
+She won the third World Poker Tour Ladies Invitational Tournament that same year, and was nominated for PokerListings' Spirit of Poker Living Legend Award in 2014.
+As of 2019, her live tournament winnings exceeded $1 million.

-Early life
+Early life, family and education

-Tilly was born Jennifer Ellen Chan in Harbor City, Los Angeles.
-She is the first daughter of Harry Chan, a used car salesman, and Patricia (née Tilly), a Canadian schoolteacher and former stage actress.
-Her father was of Chinese descent and her mother was of Irish and Finnish ancestry.
-She has an older brother, Steve, and two younger sisters, Meg and Rebecca.
+Tilly was born Jennifer Ellen Chan on September 16, 1958, in Harbor City, Los Angeles, California.
+She was one of four children born to Harry Chan, a used car salesman of Chinese descent, and Patricia (née Tilly), a Canadian schoolteacher and former stage actress of Irish and Native American ancestry.
+She has an older brother, Steve, and two younger sisters, actress and writer Meg and Rebecca, an artist.

-Following her parents' divorce when she was five, Tilly was raised by her mother and stepfather, John Ward, on rural Texada Island in British Columbia.
-According to her sister Meg, Ward was a sadistic pedophile.

-Her sister Becky agreed but Jennifer did not comment on the issue.
+Following her parents' divorce when she was five years old, Tilly was raised by her mother and stepfather, John Ward, on rural Texada Island in British Columbia.
+According to her sister Meg, Ward was a sadistic pedophile; although sister Rebecca agreed, Jennifer did not comment on the issue.
 Her mother divorced again when Tilly was 16.
-The family then moved to Langford, a suburb of Victoria, British Columbia, where Tilly attended Belmont Secondary School.
+The family then moved to Langford (a suburb of Victoria), where Tilly attended Belmont Secondary School and graduated from Esquimalt High School.

 During her high school years, she developed an interest in theater, which prompted her to actively participate in plays as an extra with the assistance of her mother.
-Tilly holds a bachelor's degree in theater from Stephens College in Missouri.
+She earned a bachelor's degree in theater from Stephens College in Missouri.